mimic-sussex/sema/assets/tutorial/04-language-design/01-introduction/index.md

 ## DSP Code Output

-The *DSP Code Output* widget shows the code which Sema generates (Maximilian DSP Javascript) when you evaluate your live code.
+The *DSP Code Output* widget shows the code which Sema generates (Maximilian DSP JavaScript) when you evaluate your live code.

 This DSP code is injected into and runs in the Sema audio engine.

 ## *The exercise*

-There is an error preventing the live coding to be evaluated.
+There is an error preventing the language to be compiled.
 What do you need change?

 <!-- the Maximilian DSP -->